Terrible inet_aton in glibc

-TLDR: man inet_aton states:
+TLDR: The man inet_aton

-…and so it is sometimes used to check if a string is a valid IP address.
+returns nonzero if the address is valid, zero if not” …and so it is sometimes used to check if a string is a valid IP address.
 Which should be fine, but isn’t, because some implementations are weird.

 Let’s see an example C program, that has been linked with glibc and let’s run it on Linux: